-In 2016, Ascent 121 provided clinical recovery services for over a hundred central Indiana teens.
-We hosted awareness and professional development training for 3,600 people in the community.
+Each year Ascent 121 provides clinical recovery services for over a hundred central Indiana teens.
+We host awareness and professional development training for thousands of people in the community.
 Our work falls into several categories:

 Survivors of commercial sexual exploitation present with unique needs for clinical support where continuity is vital.
-Successful intervention requires both rapid and long-term interventions to help the youth resist eloping or returning to their previous behavior.
+Successful intervention requires both rapid and long-term interventions to help teens resist eloping or returning to their previous behavior.
 Much like domestic violence or substance abuse, relapse is an anticipated component of recovery.

 Advocacy and Awareness